redsanket/spark/external/hadoop/guide/yarn/troubleshooting/part-02.rst

     at org.apache.pig.data.BinInterSedes.readDatum(BinInterSedes.java:419)
     at org.apache.pig.data.BinInterSedes.readDatum(BinInterSedes.java:318)

-This means that your job is using more heap memory in the JVM than it was allocated.
+This means that your container is using more heap memory in the JVM than it was allocated.
 The heap value is determined by the -Xmx value of the JVM, which usually comes from the ``mapreduce.{map,reduce}.java.opts`` job config (or a similarly mapped config).
+When increasing your JVM Heap Size, you will want to also increase your YARN Container Size by the same amount.

 Increasing the Memory Available to Your MapReduce Job